arcan1s/awesome-widgets/md_readme/en.md

 **Mark**

-Type symbol (or line) which will be shown if this desktop is active now.
+Type symbol (or string) which will be shown if this desktop is active now.

 **Pattern tags**